 Introducing Western Governors University and Its Accelerated Online MBA Program

 If you have not heard of the little jewel of Salt Lake City, Utah that is Western Governors University (WGU), I would not blame you.
 Neither did I. I only knew of it because of my friend Tim.
 Not Tim Ferriss, but Tim Vail.

 Tim is one of a kind, a person you would be lucky to meet once in your lifetime.
 I was fortunate to live next door to him.
+He had a Oak Door.
 He and I would do everything together: run, swim, bike, and attend Spanish and French conversation meetings.
 He could do the latter because he was proficient in ten languages.
 Yes, ten.
 He even learned to speak and write Korean and created an English-teaching website that is mostly in Korean.
 I miss him dearly.